D.C. United–New England Revolution rivalry: MLS domination

 D.C.
 United won the 2004 Eastern Conference championship in what has been called one of the best games in MLS history.

 Entering the early 2000s, the Revolution had more fortune in MLS play, in part thanks to the leadership of Steve Nicol, while United fell on harder times.
-During this time, the Revolution reached the 2001 U.S. Open Cup final, and the 2002 MLS Cup final, losing both occasions.
+During this time, the Revolution reached the 2001 U.S. Open Cup final and the 2002 MLS Cup final, losing both occasions to LA Galaxy.
 United meanwhile failed to qualify for the playoffs from 2000 through 2002.
 In 2002, New England won the Eastern Conference regular season.
 In the mid 2000s, both clubs routinely jockeyed with each other as the premier Eastern Conference franchise in MLS.
 From 2002 until 2008, one of the two squads finished in the top two of the Eastern Conference in MLS.
 While the rivalry was split head-to-head between United and the Revolution, United had the advantage in terms of titles and trophies collected, winning the 2004 MLS Cup final, the 2008 U.S. Open Cup final, as well as winning the Supporters' Shield in 2006 and 2007.
 New England during this time won their first two major trophies, claiming the 2007 U.S. Open Cup title, and the 2008 North American SuperLiga title (a predecessor to the Leagues Cup tournament).